Guidelines for Senior Thesis

 - A final draft must be submitted two weeks before the last day of classes of the semester in which the student has registered for Phil 4994 or Rel 4994.
 An oral exam must be held before the beginning of final exam week.

 - Following the oral exam, the student may be required to make additional revisions.
 A final copy must be submitted to the department for archiving before the last day of exams.
-No grade will be submitted to the Records office until the final paper has been received for archiving.
+No grade will be submitted to the Registrar until the final paper has been received for archiving.

 - Here are some tools to help students build their bibliographies